tanyaeveritt/dbt-analytics-engineering-certification/README.md

 **Passing Score:** 65%

 ## ⚠️ Important Notice
-Name change in teh dbt space have happened
+Name change in the dbt space have happened
 * dbt cloud is now called dbt platform. https://docs.getdbt.com/docs/introduction#the-dbt-platform-formerly-dbt-cloud
 * dbt fusion enginer are
 * dbt model are .sql files that live in the models folder.